Exploring Blockchain Interoperability: Frameworks, Use Cases, and Future Challenges: Interoperability in Blockchain

 \subsubsection{Avalanche}

 Avalanche \cite{avalanche_1} blockchain aims to solve the issues related to scalability and tries to improve performance.
-It gives intense competition to Ethereum and supports solidity-based smart contracts out of the box.
-Most blockchains take a few seconds or minutes to create blocks, while Avalanche does it in a second.
-Avalanche overcomes the scalability issue and enables interoperability using the subnets or subnetworks (a set of validators) that create and maintain independent and self-governed blockchains while sharing the security features of the Avalanche platform.
-Avalanche does not keep any limit on the number of subnets in its platform.
+It provides intense competition to Ethereum and supports solidity-based smart contracts out of the box.
+Most blockchains take a few seconds or minutes to create blocks, whereas Avalanche does so in a second.
+Avalanche overcomes the scalability issue and enables interoperability using subnets or subnetworks (a set of validators) that create and maintain independent and self-governed blockchains while sharing the security features of the Avalanche platform.
+Avalanche does not impose any limit on the number of subnets in its platform.
 The Avalanche platform has three constituting chains.
-First is the contract chain (c-chain) responsible for creating smart contracts.
-It uses an instance of Ethereum Virtual Machine (EVM) and supports Ethereum-based applications.
-The second is the platform chain (p-chain) that tracks the subnets.
+First is the contract chain (c-chain), which is responsible for creating smart contracts.
+It uses an instance of the Ethereum Virtual Machine (EVM) and supports Ethereum-based applications.
+The second is the platform chain (p-chain), which tracks the subnets.
 The exchange chain (x-chain) is the third chain that creates and transfers assets and tokens in the chain.
-Avalanche employs two consensus protocols to secure the chains.
-The Avalanche consensus protocol secures the x-chain while the others use the snowman consensus protocol, a modified version of the Avalanche consensus protocol \cite{avalanche_2}.
-Avalanche's popularity and performance features were quite good until recently when an allegation questioned its decentralised nature \cite{avalanche_issue}.
+Avalanche employs two consensus protocols to secure these chains.
+The Avalanche consensus protocol secures the x-chain while the others use the snowman consensus protocol, a modified version of the Avalanche consensus protocol \cite{avalanche_2}. {Avalanche’s popularity and performance features have been widely recognised; however, reports in the media have raised questions regarding aspects of its decentralised nature} \cite{avalanche_issue}.